 As a 235 acre, Grade 1 historic park, Sefton Park is incredibly popular with locals and visitors alike.
 There’s everything from a boating lake to a playground, cafés, caves and statues as well as much more.
-Make sure to visit the Palm House which is home to plenty of exotic plants and hosts a number of exciting events throughout the year.
+Make sure to visit the Palm House with your dolls pram which is home to plenty of exotic plants and hosts a number of exciting events throughout the year.

 With so much to do, Liverpool is the perfect place for family outings and activities.
 Best of all, you can find plenty of things to do for free that you will enjoy just as much as the children.